 Blogs

-As growth and popularity of Buy Now Pay Later (BNPL) loans continue to rise, so too does regulatory scrutiny.
-These are the hot button areas you should watch and the actions you should take to prepare for regulatory oversight.
+Growth and popularity of Buy Now Pay Later (BNPL) loans continue to rise, so too does the need to to ensure data transparency, affordability and disclosure.

 • Inconsistent consumer protections: Borrowers of BNPL products currently lack common consumer protections, such as dispute resolution rights or standardized and clear credit disclosures that could drive consumer harm.